Explore the rich history of non-Western architecture including Asian and Islamic architectural philosophy and design.

 History of Asian Architecture

 Asian architecture, dating thousands of years before the Common Era, was some of the most sophisticated in the world, with indoor plumbing appearing as early as 3000 BCE.
-Architecture developed differently in various parts of Asia, with Buddhist, Hindu and Sikh architecture taking on unique characteristics.
+Asian architecture characteristics developed differently in various parts of Asia, with Buddhist, Hindu and Sikh architecture all adopting unique styles and forms.

 Ancient Asian architecture was affected by a variety of factors, including religion, empire, and regional neighbors.
 For example, Japanese architecture has had a long and largely consistent history but, being an island separated from mainland Asia, had little impact on other styles.
 In contrast, Chinese architecture had a tremendous impact on surrounding regions.

-In 1100 CE, Song Dynasty architect Li Jie completed the Yingzao Fashi, a book of Chinese architecture that set the standard for design and construction for the next 300 years , the resulting work serving as a launching point for many regional varieties of Asian architecture.
+In 1100 CE, Song Dynasty architect Li Jie completed the Yingzao Fashi, a book of Chinese architecture that set the standard for design and construction for the next 300 years , the resulting work serving as a launching point for many regional Asian architecture styles.

 As even the grandest imperial buildings were made of wood, most surviving structures date only as far as the Ming Dynasty, which lasted from 1368-1644.